 Cabbages and Kings is long overdue a reboot.
 It could

-alternate with Only Connect on BBC2.
+Only Connect on BBC2.
 Xander could host, Giles Coren

 could captain one team, his sister the other and, best of all, there wouldn’t

 be a unicycling parrot in sight.
 I wonder if Susan Stranks could be persuaded